 Career opportunities exist in a many business settings for those who complete the Accounting degree program.
 Graduates may also choose to continue their education at a four-year college or university.
 Career titles include: Staff Accountant, Full Charge Bookkeeping, Accounts Payable Clerk, Accounts Receivable Clerk, Payroll Clerk.

 Salaries vary based on position and degree attainment.
 Many accounting positions require a bachelor's degree or higher and Certified Public Accountant (CPA) designation.
-Here are median salaries taken from the Bureau of Labor Statistics (as of 2012): Accountant, $71,040; Bookkeeping or Accounting Clerk, $34,040.
+Here are median salaries taken from the Bureau of Labor Statistics (as of 2015): Accountants and Auditors, $67,190; Bookkeeping, Accounting or Audit Clerk, $37,250.

 The Center for Careers and Transfer offers Career Services and Transfer Services to all students.